Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     printf ("T minus %d and counting\n", i--);
 ```

-This version will stop when `i` reaches 0, so it should be just as good as the original. [p.
-101]
+This version will stop when `i` reaches 0, so it should be just as good as the original.

 </div>
 <!-- END: div -->